Pre-Brexit, estate agents experienced a surge in the number of enquiries from British buyers looking to buy property in France.

 The Île-de-France is proven to be in Europe’s top five destinations.
 The Paris region clocked up 76.8 million nights from tourists and attracted around 35 million tourists in 2017.
 Apartments near to Monceau park in the 8th arrondissement are of particular interest.
 The 6th and 7th arrondissements are also extremely popular.

 With 55 million visitors a year, the French Alps are another of France’s most widely-visited locations.
 Chamonix, one of the oldest ski resorts in France, continues to be one of the top destinations for holiday makers and overseas buyers.
 Megève, a resort conceived by the Rothschilds in the 1920s to rival those in Switzerland, is also highly sought after as there has been much development in the resort.
 With the Rothschild group investing €100 million in a new Four Seasons hotel in Megève, which will feature the biggest spa in the French Alps, property here is demand.

 Buyers to benefit from wealth tax changes

-A favourable change to the wealth tax (which reduces residents’ tax liability), effective from 1 January 2018, is also having an impact.
+A favourable change to the wealth tax (which reduced residents’ tax liability), effective from 1 January 2018, also had an impact.